HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - First sentence example: _The argument for_ replacing libraries with digital alternatives _rests on_ compelling technological advances.
 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
 For example: "Complementing/Opposing `[the previous topic]`,..."
 #### The conclusion
-- Always start with "In conclusion,..."
+- Always start with "In conclusion,..." or "To recap,..."
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.
 	- You can also compose this part by combining and paraphrasing the thesis statement and the topic sentences in the body.
 ### Tips